maelstrom-software/maelstrom/doc/book/src/spec/layers.md

 # Layers

 At the lowest level, a layer is just a tar file or a manifest.
-A manifests is a Maelstrom-specific file format that allows for file data to be transferred separately from file metadata.
+A manifest is a Maelstrom-specific file format that allows for file data to be transferred separately from file metadata.
 But for our purposes here, they're essentially the same.